Starchup/code-conventions/README.md

 * Tab size: 4 spaces
 * Always shorthand color hash i.e. '#777777' = '#777'.
 * All measurements are to be in px, not em.
 (1em = 16px)
-* Selectors are to be in alphabetical order.
+* Selectors are to be in alphabetical order (within modules or not)
-* Color values and opacities equal to '1' should NOT be written as '1.0', they should be written as '1'.
+* Color values and opacities equal to '1' should be written as such (and NOT '1.0').
-* Color fraction values e.g. '0.3' must have the '0.' before to ensure crossbrowser compatability.
-Do NOT do '.3'.
+* Color fraction values e.g. '0.3' must have the '0.' before to ensure maximum compatability.
 * 0px should always be written as '0'.
 * CAPITALIZATION matters for font-familes!
 'Proxima-Nova' ≠ 'proxima-nova'